• Skip to content

 Your skillet should look like this – all creamy, cheesy, and ready for the oven!

-Taste a bit and see if you want to adjust the salt or pepper amounts at all.
-(I didn’t).
+Taste a bit and see if you want to adjust the salt or pepper if necessary.

 Next up, transfer your casserole to a large 13 X 9 casserole dish.